 Configuration Option Description Auto Spin Up When shorted, the disk drive will automatically spin up at power on.
 If open, the drive will not spin up until the Initiator sends a Start Unit command.
 When not in the auto spin up mode the drive will return "Not Ready" to all commands except REQUEST SENSE, INQUIRY, RESERVE, RELEASE, and START UNIT until the drive is ready for access.
-Fast Seek When shorted, the drive provides random seeks of 9.0 milliseconds.
-Refer to Appendix xx for operational details.
-When open, the drive responds normally.
 Parity When shorted, the disk drive checks parity on commands and data.
 When open, the disk drive does not check for parity.
 Parity bits are generated whether this pin-set is open or shorted.
 SCSI-1/SCSI-2 When open, the drive checks Mode Page 09, byte 8, bit 4 and responds accordingly.
 The default is SCSI-2.
 When shorted the drive is forced to respond as a SCSI-1 device.
 SCSI Address Selection Narrow SCSI drives are shipped from the factory with shorting jumpers across all three pin-sets which sets up a SCSI Address of 7.
 Wide SCSI drives are shipped from the factory with shorting jumpers across all four pin-sets which sets up a SCSI Address of 15.
 Synchronized Spindle These pinsets control the routing of the Synchronized Spindle signals.
 They have no effect if the Synchronous Spindle Mode is disabled.
-The C3007/09/10 disk drives support all four synchronized spindle modes: Stand Alone, Slave, Master, and Master Control.
+The C2247 disk drives support the Stand Alone, Slave, and Master modes, but not the Master Control mode.
 The power-on default for all drives is the Stand Alone Mode.
-Refer to the Mode Sense/Mode Select command page 04 infomation in Appendix A for more details about implementing these functions, including positional offset from the input sync signal. ■ When the drive is in the Stand Alone mode: It does not transmit a sync signal.
-It does not receive an externally sourced slave sync input. ■ When the drive is set to the Slave mode: It does not transmit a sync signal.
-It receives an externally sourced slave sync on the slave input line (or from the SCSI connector pin 29). ■ When the drive is set to the Master mode: It transmits a sync signal on both the master and slave lines (or from the SCSI connector pin 29).
-It syncs internally to the same signal. ■ When the drive is set to the Master Control mode: It transmits a sync signal on the master line.
-It receives an externally sourced sync on the slave line (or from the SCSI connector pin 29).
+Refer to the Mode Sense/Mode Select command page 04 infomation in Appendix A for more details about implementing these functions, including positional offset from the input sync signal.
+When the drive is in the Stand Alone mode: It does not transmit a sync signal.
+It does not sync to any externally sourced slave sync inputs.
+When the drive is set to the Slave mode: It does not transmit a sync signal.
+It will sync to an externally sourced slave sync signal.
+When the drive is set to the Master mode: It transmits a sync signal on the sync pin.
+It syncs int ernally to the same signal.
 Synchronous Data Transfer Request (SDTR) When shorted, the drive will initiate an SDTR message at power-on and RESET.
 When open, the drive will not initiate an SDTR message.
 The drive will respond to a host-initiated SDTR message whether this pin-set is open or shorted.
 Termination Power Source Determines the power source and routing for the on-board terminators.
 Unit Attention Controls the Unit Attention function: Shorted = disabled; Open = enabled.
 Write Protect When shorted, the entire drive is forced into the media Write Protect mode.
 When open, the Write Protect function can be controlled with the Mode Select command.
 The default is NOT write protected.
 Refer to the Mode Select/Mode Sense explanation in Appendix A for more details.